 It’s getting kind of close to Valentine’s Day now, but you don’t like the thought of giving in to a big Hallmark holiday by forking out for set menus, roses or balloons.
 That’s cool, we can help.

-Here are, 20+ bars and restaurants that are romantic but not soppy, sexy but not saccharine and open in the run-up to, and days after Valentine’s Day as well.
+Here’s our list of the best restaurants in Manchester for Valentine’s Day 2024 – places that are romantic but not soppy, sexy but not saccharine, and open in the run-up to, and days after Valentine’s Day as well.

 -